4233 Shoppers Lane,

 We’ve been remiss in not posting about La Plaza Tapatia.
 We actually thought we had written about this restaurant/market combo before, but as we can’t find the post we apologize for holding out on you.

 First the market: Plaza Tapatia is one of the largest Mexican markets in Columbus.
 It’s also our favorite.
 Consistently clean and well stocked, it features an impressive fresh butcher’s counter, an in-store bakery, and a large produce section.
-Dried goods, a snack counter and a fascinating kitchen-ware section round it all out.
+Dried goods, a snack counter and a fascinating Urban Kitchen-ware section round it all out.
 Some of our favorite things to purchase include: freshly made chorizo, Koki’s tortillas (often freshly delivered and still-warm!), extremely cheap limes, avocados, freshly squeezed OJ, tres leches cake, paletas (Mexican popsicles) and pork rinds.
 More generally, though, we like that when we’re looking for a Mexican cuisine ingredient, no matter how obscure, we’re reasonably confident that we’ll find it here.

 The adjoining restaurant is open 7 days a week and during the week (Monday-Friday) they offer a large buffet for both lunch and dinner (9am-9pm).
 The buffet is divided into three sections: the first consists of soups, entrees and hot sides.
 The second section is fruit and desserts.
 The third section is garnishes, salsas and tostadas.
 Warm corn tortillas are included with your meal and are brought to the table.